 Also, make sure that private information is always shared face-to-face.
 Avoid dispersing personal details via email etc.

 Delete Records of Terminated Employees

 Managers should delete the records of those employees who have left the company.
 It is against the company’s ethics to retain the personal records of terminated employees unless they have committed any fraud with the company.
 This information is then used for legal actions against that employee.

-Hopefully these tips will help you protecting the personal data of job applicants.
+Hopefully, these tips will help you protect the personal data of job applicants.
 Management should not neglect the security concerns which could arise if the personal information of employees or applicants is misused by a third party.